Cheesecake is truly one of the most delicious desserts that you can make. Everyone looks forward to it because of how delectable it is.

-If you’re curious about how reliable your oven temperature settings are, then you can test things using an oven thermometer.
+If you’re curious about how reliable your oven temperature settings are, you can test things using an oven thermometer.
 Getting an oven thermometer to place inside the oven will allow you to test the temperature to get an accurate reading.

 You should be able to check things out to ensure that the oven is baking the cheesecake at the proper temperature.
-If it’s not, then you might be able to adjust things up or down as necessary to try to lock it into the right range.
+If it’s not, you might be able to adjust things up or down as necessary to try to lock it into the right range.

 People can deal with issues in ovens such as hot spots as well.
 A hot spot in the oven involves certain spots of the oven getting hotter than average.